phoenix1584/techquest1984/Galactus/README.md

 # Known Issues #

- * Static Linkage used for test cases.
- * Boost dependecies deployment should be morie efficient.
+ * Boost dependecies deployment should be more efficient.
  * Using header only boost unit test suite.

 # References #